 It doesn’t stop there.
 Another big area we need to watch in 2018 is supply chain talent procurement.
 Those coming into the workforce now have different abilities and expectations than those from even just a few years ago.
 Your recruitment and procurement strategies are going to have to be tough to withstand the change ensuring that you’re recruiting for the future.

 Particularly, you want to be embracing talent that can work easily with Enterprise Resource Planning (ERP) software, and deliver the benefits of this to your supply chain.
 This is where technology meets talent and creates the driving force for future success.
 These systems need to be implemented and then used to create visibility throughout the supply chain.

 It’s also the carrot with which to attract the talent you need.
 The next generation of supply chain workers will require everything from flexible working to knowing they are working with innovative tech.

 Logistics Disruption in 2018 and Beyond

-We also predict further significant developments in logistics operations in 2018 and beyond – from uberization of last mile deliveries, to anticipatory logistics and the further deployment of drones.
+We also predict further significant developments in logistics operations in 2018 and beyond – from the uberization of last-mile deliveries to anticipatory logistics and the further deployment of drones.
 Read more in our article Get Ready for Logistics Disruption in 2018 and Beyond.